PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-09 12:02:43
+Last updated: 2024-04-09 12:03:16
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Nobody likes to be alone, especially after a breakup.
+But that's when we discover who we really are and what we really want. - Ted Mosby